petestapp/react-month-picker-auth0/README.md

 ## STRETCH GOALS

-- Move the header into it's own component.
+- Move the header into it's own component as a child of App.
+Keep the data in App.js.